Clive James: Personal life

 In 1968, at Cambridge, James married Prudence A. "Prue" Shaw, also Australian, a graduate of the University of Sydney, the University of Florence and Somerville College, Oxford.
 Shaw taught Italian language and literature at the University of Cambridge, and at University College London where, since retirement in 2003, she has been emerita reader in Italian studies.
-She is the author of Reading Dante: From Here to Eternity.
+She is the author of Reading Dante: From Here to Eternity and Dante: The Essential Commedia.

 James and Shaw had two daughters, one of whom is the artist Claerwen James.
 In April 2012, the Australian Channel Nine programme A Current Affair ran an item in which the former model Leanne Edelsten admitted to an eight-year affair with James beginning in 2004.
 Shaw evicted her husband from the family home following the revelation.
 Before this, for most of his working life, James divided his time between a converted warehouse flat in London and the family home in Cambridge.

 After the death of Diana, Princess of Wales, James wrote a piece for The New Yorker entitled "Requiem", recording his overwhelming grief.
 From then he mainly declined to comment about their friendship, apart from some remarks in his fifth volume of memoirs, Blaze of Obscurity.

 James was able to read, with varying fluency, French, German, Italian, Spanish, Russian and Japanese.
 A tango enthusiast, he travelled to Buenos Aires for dance lessons and had a dance floor in his house.

 James was a fan of the St George Dragons and wrote admiringly of Rugby League Immortal Reg Gasnier who was a schoolmate at Sydney Technical High School.
 He guest presented one episode of The Footy Show in 2005.